jackiewung/PetWatch/README.md

 ## Usage

-> This iOS mobile application brings together owners and babysitters in a craigslist style format.
+> This iOS mobile application brings together owners and pet sitters in a craigslist style format.

 ## Requirements